Iron for sensitive stomachs

 Why some people are more sensitive

 Gastric mucosal thickness varies between individuals by up to 40% (Allen & Flemström 2005).
 People with thinner mucus layers — due to genetics, H. pylori infection, NSAID use, or chronic stress — experience more direct iron-to-mucosa contact per dose.
-This explains why some women tolerate 65 mg ferrous sulfate without issue while others cannot tolerate 30 mg.
+This explains why some women tolerate 65 mg of elemental iron from ferrous sulfate without issue while others cannot tolerate 30 mg.

 Additionally, gastric pH at the time of dosing affects how quickly iron salts dissociate.
 An empty stomach (pH 1.5–2.0) causes rapid, concentrated free-ion release — a burst of mucosal oxidative stress.
 A partially full stomach (pH 3.5–4.5) slows dissociation, distributing the ion load over time.
 This is why "take with food" helps nausea but does not eliminate it: food raises pH but does not prevent dissociation entirely.